Interview: Hauke Richter, Game of Thrones

 Art director Hauke Richter has built up an impressive CV since he graduated with a degree in production design from the London Film School in 1993.
 His work has included commercials, music videos, TV and films, including working under Oscar-winning designers John Box and Roy Walker.
 His credits now include his artistic direction for seasons 4 to 8 of HBO’s TV blockbuster Game of Thrones – work that has already won four Primetime Emmys and three Art Directors’ Guild Excellence in Production Design awards for the GoT art direction team.

-Speaking to IBC365, while prepping for a Game of Thrones ‘script to screen’ session at IBC2018, Richter revealed he became involved in the GoT project after season 3 thanks to a tip-off from a friend who was about to become supervising art director on Game of Thrones.
+Speaking to IBC365, while prepping for a Game of Thrones ‘script to screen’ session at IBC2018, Richter reveals he became involved in the GoT project after season 3 thanks to a tip-off from a friend who was about to become supervising art director on Game of Thrones.

 “Basically there was a change of art department after season 3,” he says.
 “There was a production designer involved who kicked the whole thing off and created the initial look for the whole show which, when we took over with Deborah Riley heading the art department as production designer, we all changed a little bit.
 We brought a lot more modern architecture into the whole look of the film, going away from the medieval and renaissance architecture that the previous designer had brought in, but we still had a lot of medieval [sets].”